Dee Dowis

 Michael "Dee" Dowis (August 2, 1968 – August 29, 2016) was an American college football player who was a quarterback for the Air Force Falcons.
 He graduated as the NCAA's all-time leading rusher for a quarterback.

-Early years
+Early life

 Dowis was born and grew up in Royston, Georgia.
 His father, Leonard Dowis, was the Franklin County High School football coach.
 He died of a heart attack when Dee was four years old.

 Dowis attended Franklin County High School, where he practiced multiple-sports.
 In football, he was a starter at quarterback in a wishbone offense and led the team to the Georgia football playoffs.

 He received All-state honors at shortstop in baseball.
 He wasn't a highly recruited athlete because of his size.